benjamin-burns/ezgrid/README.md

 * Automatically create and execute `sbatch` scripts for hyperparameter tuning grids all from a simple JSON configuration file
 * Reduce mistakes by completing an optional confirmation process to review grid search details before execution
-* Change the number of hyperparameter configurations to be run per job array task with a single click - no more manual task distribution or job runtime calculations
+* Change the number of hyperparameter configurations to be run per SLURM array task with a single click - no more manual task distribution or job runtime calculations
 * Produce randomized, memorable, (and sometimes funny!) "petname" identifiers for each hyperparameter configuration (e.g. `barely-happy-rabbit`), along with a codebook to programmatically retrieve configuration details from identifiers
-* Easily specify conditional relationships between hyperparameters (e.g., tune `numAttnHeads` only when `encoderType="Transformer"`) [COMING SOON]
+* Easily specify conditional relationships between hyperparameters (e.g., tune `numAttnHeads` only when `encoderType="Transformer"`)
 * Seamlessly integrate setup and wrapup scripts to automatically execute before and after the grid search [COMING SOON]
 * Track grid search progress through a centralized log [COMING SOON]